scrubbbbs/cbird/readme.md

 About cbird
 =========================
 cbird is a command-line program for finding duplicate images and videos that cannot be found by general methods such as file hashing.
-Rather, cbird employs Content-Based Image Recognition (CBIR) which examines the pixels of files to get comparable features and "perceptual" hash codes which can match other files with similar pixels.
+Content-Based Image Recognition (CBIR) is used, which examines the pixels of files to get comparable features and "perceptual" hash codes.

 The main features are:

 - CBIR algorithms for image and video search
 - Cached index in the top directory, prevents needless re-indexing
 - GUI for evaluating duplicates
-- Huge index/database is possible without major slowdowns
+- Huge index/database is possible
+- Comprehensive file format support
 - Search inside zip files

 Installing
 =========================

+### Compile

+Compile it yourself using [my detailed notes](doc/cbird-compile.md).

 ### Download